nervosnetwork/docs/docs/getting-started/run-node.md

 ## Start a Node

-Now you can start the CKB client to run a node:
+Now you can start the CKB client to run a node.
+Navigate the commandline to `ckb-testnet` folder and run this command:
 ```bash
 ckb run
 ```